bitnami/charts/bitnami/wordpress/README.md

 ## Upgrading

+### To 25.0.4

+This version addresses CVE-2025-41240.
+For more details, please refer to the advisory at https://github.com/bitnami/charts/security/advisories/GHSA-wgg9-9qgw-529w.

 ### To 25.0.0

 This major release bumps the MariaDB version to 11.8.
 Follow the [upstream instructions](https://mariadb.com/kb/en/upgrading-from-mariadb-11-4-to-mariadb-11-8/) for upgrading from MariaDB 11.4 to 11.8.
 No major issues are expected during the upgrade.